 We will be meeting in the main sanctuary room of the Friends Community Church,

 5688 North First Street - just south of Bullard Ave.

-The next CCAVS meeting will be November 20, 2017 starting at 6:30 p.m.
-There will be no regularly scheduled meeting in December.
+The next CCAVS meeting will be February 19, 2018 starting at 6:30 p.m.
 If you have any questions, please don’t hesitate to call.

 Our meetings are always open to the public, and feel free to email or call us with questions.